All Episodes

 Ed?

-where they have apparently put a whole lot of anthrax together,
+We're talking about a place in Iraq called Massaul, where they have apparently put a whole lot of anthrax together.

-Well once again, this was part of, this was the critical element The core strategy in a larger plan, one of the supporting attacks, was what I reported on your last show, this three-man assassination team that would assassinate a key Israeli cleric or official.
+One of the supporting attacks was what I reported on your last show, this three-man assassination team that would assassinate a key Israeli cleric or official.

-That happened, and the Israelis are still, right now as we speak, they're in the Gaza Strip, and they have vowed vengeance against the killing of General Gershwin, Right.
+And the Israelis are still, right now, as we speak, they're in the Gaza Strip and they have vowed vengeance against the killing of General Gerstein.

-And they're still in there attacking municipal oppositions.
+And they're still in there attacking Isbel oppositions.

-I need to just tangentially mention to you, I wanted to do a couple of cross-checks vis-a-vis biological warfare, and so I ran as a technical remote viewing cue the idea of the next bioweapon attack.
+I need to just tangentially mention to you, I wanted to do a couple of cross-checks vis-a-vis biological warfare.

 And what I got was not something like this, but to my surprise, it was the use of a biowarfare agent against the coca crop in South America.